lmnyamen/Camagru/README.md

    You will find the HTDOCS folder in the following path if you installed in on your C drive.
    C:\xampp\htdocs
 3. Then Open the project on vs Code editor.
-    -run php -v
+    - run php -v
-    -To setup database navigate to config folder and run php database.php followed by php setup.php
+    - To setup database navigate to config folder and run php database.php followed by php setup.php
 4. Go to http://localhost/camagru/ and navigate the website as you would with any other website.
 ## Testing